Jhdemendoza/stock-exchange-pytorch/README.md

  a probabilistic sense [[8]](https://arxiv.org/abs/1406.1078)
 - [ ] Use `uber/pyro` or `pymc` to test other approaches of probabilistic programming

+It comes with `market data` from [Investor's Exchange (IEX)](https://iextrading.com/).
+The actual data is in the `iexfinance` folder of this repository.

 ### Requirements
-By default, it assumes you have installed `pytorch` as the name suggest.
+By default, it assumes you have installed `pytorch` as the name suggests.
-It also assumes you have a decent `NVIDIA GPU`, and using `Python 3.5+`, and `pip install gym` as well if necessary.
+It also assumes you have a decent `NVIDIA GPU` with `Python 3.5+`, and `pip install gym` if necessary.

-Once `pytorch` is installed, you can run the following to train a demo `dueling DQN` with the provided data.
+You can run the following to train a demo `dueling DQN` with the provided data.
 ```buildoutcfg
 python3 train_reinforce.py